 After each interview, I have included some additional spots to check out should you choose to visit.

 Today we are checking in on the Financial District, also lovingly (and sometimes not so lovingly) called FiDi.
-I am not really sure if anyone lives in the Financial District, maybe some secret penthouses above all the office buildings, but I work in this area of the city every day, so I figured I could do a round up.
-The area is chalk full of places to eat and I have also elicited help from Davina Baum of AFAR Magazine since their offices are in this corner of the city as well.
+I am not sure if anyone lives in the Financial District, maybe some secret penthouses above all the office buildings, but I work in this area of the city every day, so I figured I could do a roundup.
+The area is chock-full of places to eat and I have also elicited help from Davina Baum of AFAR Magazine since their offices are in this corner of the city as well.
 She is a kindred spirit when it comes to food and I knew she would have some good addresses!

 Favorite thing about the Financial District.

 Its location: easy to get to, close to the Ferry Building, North Beach, and Chinatown.
 Also, its hustle and bustle.
 I love hearing the cable cars ringing their bells down on California Street (right outside our office).

 Totally dead on weekends.
 I go to Pilates ProWorks, and on the weekends there’s barely a café open.
 I have to resort to Starbucks.

 What differentiates this neighborhood from all the other parts of the city?

 In a city full of cozy, personality-rich neighborhoods, FiDi is a little more generic.
 But recently, with cafes and juice bars opening up, it’s getting a little more interesting—at least on weekdays.